Food Help

 You have options.
 Some food banks now offer home delivery or curbside pick-up to make it easier, faster, and more convenient to receive food.
 Your local food bank can tell you what options are available to you.

 You have the right to be treated fairly, regardless of age, race, religion, gender, sexual orientation, national origin, marital status, disability, or citizenship status.
 If you are the target of discrimination, you can ask your food bank how to file a complaint.
-You can also file a formal grievance with the U.S. Department of Agriculture by calling 866-632-9992.
+You can also find more information on how to file a formal grievance with the U.S. Department of Agriculture here or by calling 866-632-9992.